- Hashimoto’s thyroiditis is an autoimmune disorder and the most common cause of hypothyroidism in those over six years old.

 Ways to support your body’s foundation include:

 A holistic, foundational approach can help to tackle all these infections.
-That approach includes taking supplements that support your drainage, detoxification, and immune functions.
-Some types of supplements that may help in your fight against opportunistic pathogens include: (25, 26, 27)
+That approach includes supporting your drainage, detoxification, and immune functions.
+Some types of support that may help in your fight against opportunistic pathogens include: (23, 24, 25)

-Drainage supplements: Drainage pathways in the body “take out the garbage.”
+Drainage support: Drainage pathways in the body “take out the garbage.”
 Having these pathways open and free-flowing is critical for healing from infections.
 Certain herbs and botanicals support toxin removal via your lymphatic system.
 Also, you should make sure you’re eliminating toxins regularly through your stools.
-Bowel-moving herbs can assist with this.

-Detox supplements and binders: Your kidneys and liver process the bulk of toxins and send them out in your urine and stools.
+Detox support and binders: Your kidneys and liver process the bulk of toxins and send them out in your urine and stools.
 These organs benefit from extra support with herbs that support kidney and liver function.
-TUDCA, a water-soluble bile acid that can be taken as a supplement, also supports toxin elimination from your liver.

 Liquid minerals: You need minerals like selenium and zinc for healthy immune function that fights infections effectively.
-With specially-formulated BioActive Carbon-based liquid minerals, you absorb minerals before pathogens can, as explained in this short video.
+With specially-formulated Carbon-based liquid minerals, you absorb minerals before pathogens can.

-Parasite-fighting herbs: Parasites are a substantial drain on your immune system.
+Parasite-fighting support: Parasites are a substantial drain on your immune system.
 Some also harbor the Lyme bacteria Borrelia and other pathogens.
-Taking parasite-fighting herbs may help you take down the critters.
-Mimosa pudica seed also supports cleaning out parasites and other unwanted substances out of your gut.
-(28)
+Certain herbs may help you take down the critters.
+(26)

 Toxicity significantly contributes to health challenges, including Hashimoto’s thyroiditis.
 In many cases, the toxicity itself causes the deficiency.
 (20)

-BioActive Carbon-based binders can help limit or decrease toxic burdens.
-Made from humic and fulvic acids, these binders work like a strong magnet in the body.
+Carbon-based binders can help limit or decrease toxic burdens.
+These binders work like a strong magnet in the body.
 They hold on tight to toxins and remove them from your body via your stools.
-Here’s some other benefits of BioActive Carbon: (29, 30, 31, 32, 33, 34, 35, 36, 37, 38)
+Here’s some other benefits of carbon-based binders: (27, 28, 29, 30, 31, 32, 33, 34, 35, 36)

 - Adds antioxidants and nutrients to the body